This Is Why Some People Sweat More Than Others—and How to Manage It

 How to stop sweating so much

 Want to stop those perspiration problems for good?
 Nicholas Pantaleo, MD, a family and internal medicine specialist with Westmed Medical Group in Yonkers, New York, offers some easy options.
 “Several behavioral habits can be used to help reduce sweating.
 Keeping the body cool by staying hydrated, as well as wearing light and breathable fabric clothes, can help decrease sweating.
 Avoiding food triggers like caffeine and spicy foods can also help.
 Topically, antiperspirants can be applied to prevent sweating.
 Deodorants, which may be combined with antiperspirants, mask the odor when a person produces sweat.”
+(Here’s how to get the sweat smell out of clothes.)

 Dr. White suggests, “Botox injections into the armpits are a great way to reduce sweat levels.
 We apply a numbing cream to the area so that it doesn’t hurt, and my patients come back every 6-12 months for a repeat session.
 Not only does it reduce sweat and last longer in the armpits than in other areas, but it also helps to reduce body odor as well.”
 (These are the Botox facts you need to know.)